Baked Goods Breakfast Brunch

 Storage and Tips

-Freezing Directions:
+Freezing Directions

-Baked Scones: Freeze cooked scones (except for the glaze) in an airtight container for up to 3 months.
-Thaw the overnight and top with the glaze before serving.
+Baked Scones: Freeze (unglazed is best) in an airtight container for up to 3 months.
+Thaw overnight, then glaze before serving.

-Tips for Success:
+Tips for Success

 Variations